Test reports

 It is possible to configure the information that you want to see appear in your reports (execution or validation) from the project constructor by checking the “Generate report” case or from your Jenkins integration.
 You will be able to choose to generate execution reports or a validation report.

-Then by clicking on the case “Generate report” in the project’s builder.
+Then by click on the case “Generate report” in the project’s builder.
 This will give you access to the “Report detail level” drop-down menu as well as the possibilty to check the “Generate validation report” case.

 Reports storage